TheArturthur/CoppermindScraper/Cosmere/Desolation.md

 ### Historical Desolations
   An in-world artist's depiction of a Desolation by <<Greg Call\|Greg Call>> The coming of a Desolation was announced by the appearance of the Ten Heralds.
 The appearance of [[Midnight Essence\|Midnight Essence]] was also a sign of an upcoming Desolation.
-A Desolation began when the Fused returned to Roshar, known as the **Return**.
+A Desolation began when the Fused and Heralds returned to Roshar, known as the **Return**.
 Each Return, Fused needed to find singers willing to give the Fused their bodies.
 One of the Desolations lasted eleven years.
 There were not many more than fifteen Desolations total.
 A Desolation ended with the Heralds leaving Roshar and returning to Braize.
+This would begin the process of sealing away the Fused, known as an Isolation.
 The Heralds had a fixed period of time they could remain on Roshar.
 If they exceeded it, a new Desolation would start.

 ### Between Desolations
 >“*In the aftermath of each one, mankind was broken.
 Great cities in ashes, industry smashed.
 Each time, knowledge and growth were reduced to an almost prehistoric state.*”